learn-co-curriculum/hs-ruby1-teachers-guide-github/README.md

 ### Off Screen Fun
 + Take breaks for games and team building.
 Here are a bunch of [games we love](https://docs.google.com/a/flatironschool.com/document/d/1SWyV9LjCEnV89Zbly-Zfgoy7ZiofSWoo3QGfwvJDc64/).

-<a href='https://learn.co/lessons/hs-ruby1-teachers-guide-github' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-ruby1-teachers-guide-github' title='Unit 2: Git and GitHub'>Unit 2: Git and GitHub</a> on Learn.co and start learning to code for free.</p>